makersacademy/CV/README.md

 At Apple I used my initiative and creativity to improve and increase efficiency within the store.
 One thing I am particularly proud of is a design that brought more accurate communication between the sales and operations departments, which was incorporated into Apple's 'EasyPay' system in their stores nationwide; there was an issue with incorrect inventory being requested from the sales team, so I created a graphic template that could be scanned, which generated the correct products from inventory via sales devices which was incorporated into an app after a week trial.

 #### Initiative
 I found it exciting to go to Japan having no Japanese language skills or contacts there.
 I looked at it as an opportunity to learn new skills, be adaptable to a new environment and network with locals.
 I self-studied Japanese to a conversational level through hard work and perseverance and made life-long friends with the locals.
-I also took Japanese language exams alongside my students; promoting solidarity, building relationships and having a positive attitude to work.
+I also took Japanese language exams alongside the students I taught English to; promoting solidarity, building relationships and having a positive attitude to work.

 #### Fast learner
 During my time at Makers Academy, I have had the opportunity to gain new skills in a short amount of time.
 I have been able to go from knowing nothing about programming to learning 2 new languages and several technologies to make working apps every week.
 I find resources and constantly ask for feedback to make me a better programmer and collaborator.